 Can I get any additional help?

-If you are getting Housing Benefit and/or Council Tax Support but still find it difficult to pay your rent and/or council tax, you may be able to get extra help towards your housing costs in the form of a Discretionary Housing Payment (DHP).
+IIf you are getting Housing Benefit or the housing element of Universal Credit and/or Council Tax Support but still find it difficult to pay your rent and/or council tax, you may be able to get extra help towards your housing costs in the form of a Discretionary Housing Payment (DHP).
 These are not benefit payments, but are paid in addition to your benefit and are based on your circumstances.

-You can only apply for a DHP if you are already receiving Housing Benefit and/or Council Tax Support and that benefit does not cover the full amount of rent or council tax liability.
+You can only apply for a DHP if you are already receiving Housing Benefit or the housing element of universal credit and/or Council Tax Support and that benefit does not cover the full amount of rent or council tax liability.